 - Argue for pretrial release so you can stay with your family

-If you hire a Combs Waterkotte Mexico, MO criminal defense attorney, you’re not just hiring a leading criminal defense attorney in Mexico, MO and beyond – you’re protecting your rights, your freedom, and your future.
-In addition to trustworthy criminal defense lawyers, our staff is available 24/7 and offers experience and expertise in the following areas for Mexico, MO residents:
+When you choose a Combs Waterkotte criminal defense attorney in or around Mexico, MO, you’re not just choosing the ideal criminal defense attorney in Mexico, MO and beyond – you are safeguarding your rights, your freedom, and your future.
+Along with trustworthy criminal defense attorneys, our staff is available 24/7 and offers experience and expertise in the following areas for Mexico, MO residents:

 Our legal team defends clients throughout Mexico, MO in cases such as: